dgesteves/pmi-fe/README.md

 - **Application metrics and user interaction**: Each team should use Performance Indicators to measure the success of the decomposition efforts.
 Monitor metrics related to user satisfaction, application uptime, and development efficiency.

 ### Technologies:

+- NX for monorepo tooling
+- TypeScript as compiled typed language
+- Next.js 13 as a React.js framework
+- Cypress as a E2E testing tool
+- jest as a unit and integration test runner
+- React testing library as a assertion library
+- Styled components as a CSS-in-JS solution (optional)
+- Eslint as code analyses and syntax linter tool
+- Prettier as a code formatter
+- AWS Amplify as a full stack serverless cloud solution (optional)
+- Next-Auth for user authentication (optional)
+- LaunchDarkly as a feature flag tool (optional)
+- MixPanel as a user analytics tool (optional)
+- Sentry as a application monitoring tool (optional)
+- Node.js as javaScript runtime
+- Webpack as a bundler
+- Babel as a polyfiller and transpiler
+- CI/CD tools (To be defined)
+- Repository host tool (To be defined)